tarasowski/javascript-pocketguide/react/002_introduction-dom.md

 * You can use different methods to add new elements, review elements, change some elements of the document object.

 * A "node", in this context, is simply an HTML element.
 The "DOM" is a tree structure that represents the HTML of the website, and every HTML element is a "node".

+* The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

+* All of the properties, methods, and events available for manipulating and creating web pages are organized into objects (e.g., the document object that represents the document itself)

+**Note:** So `document`is an object that represent the web page that can be manipulated with a scripting language such as Javascript